Strelokish/Typeracer.com---cheat/README.md

 # Typeracer.com---cheat

-//Right click on the page
+# Right click on the page
-//Click inspect
+# Click inspect
-//Click on the Console tab
+# Click on the Console tab
-//Paste the code inside the Console
+# Paste the code inside the Console
-//Hold space
+# Hold space
-//Site detects the WPM above 100 and asks you to do a captcha test.
+# Site detects the WPM above 100 and asks you to do a captcha test.

 (function () {